semgrep/mcp/README.md

 MCP Server for using Semgrep to scan code.

-[MCP](https://modelcontextprotocol.io/) is like LSP or unix pipes but for LLMs and AI Agents and coding tools such as Cursor.
+[MCP](https://modelcontextprotocol.io/) is like LSP or Unix pipes for LLMs, AI Agents, and coding tools such as Cursor.

 ## Features